 Last year, I wrote about the danger of feminism in Christian marriage.
 I caught a lot of heat for that post but it was never intended to stand alone.
-Today, I want to get into the other side of the equation and take a look at the husband’s responsibility to respect his wife and even further, to die for his wife.
+Today, I want to get into the other side of the equation and take a look at the husband’s responsibility to love his wife and even further, to die for his wife.
 I don’t mean literal death, but when I look to Scripture I see a serious and clear ask of husbands to do more than love, serve, or simply respect their wives.
 Husbands are called by God to give their all, just as Christ gave His all for the church.

 Both of my posts on marriage are intended to address ideas that are wedging themselves between men and women of God.
 That space is where love and respect aren’t shared, and where sacrificial relationship isn’t endured.
 It’s easy for the world to catapult us into self-protective spirals that keep us in isolation and out of sanctification.
 But today, I want to address what a husband’s role of submission looks like in a Christian marriage.